メインコンテンツに移動する

 On July 10, 2025, the Uganda Business Idea Contest was held in Kampala, organized by the Government of Uganda and the Japan International Cooperation Agency (JICA) to encourage innovative solutions for refugees and host communities in Uganda.
-After a rigorous selection process involving more than 50 applications from refugees and host communities in Uganda, Bidibidi Electronic Waste Multipurpose Cooperative Society Limited (BEMcos) and Bioenergy Umbrella Association of Kyangwali Limited (BUAK) were selected as the top winners.
-As part of their award, both teams received a PoC support valued at 12,000,000 UGX (approximately 3457 USD), along with dedicated business proof-of-concept support from JICA consultants.
+After a rigorous selection process involving more than 50 applications from refugees and host communities in Uganda, Bidibidi Electronic Waste Multipurpose Cooperative Society Limited (BEMCOS) and Bioenergy Umbrella Association of Kyangwali Limited (BUAK) were selected as the top winners.
+As part of their award, both teams received a PoC support valued at 12,000,000 UGX (approximately 3457 USD), along with dedicated business PoC support from JICA consultants.
+Based on pre-defined business plans and budgets, the teams are conducting PoCs over five months from August to December.
+Below, we present progress as of November, about four months after the start.

 Business Idea Overview